Basque Back Roads: Off the Beaten Path in Laguardia, Spain

 We entered the winery Casa Primicia through its large, arched stone doorway to find glass floors illuminating the storied history the foundations revealed below.
 Once owned by the Catholic Church, this building and both churches were the oldest in the village.

 I find it unnerving to walk on clear glass, but it was unavoidable here.
 The early winemaking methods were clearly visible, distracting me from my fears as the paths from grapes to wine revealed themselves in the basements below.
 Today, wineries have vast arrays of stainless steel tanks with gauges and pumps controlling the wine-making process from crushing to bottling.
 That is true at Casa Primicia, too, but here the ancient stone vats where the grapes were pressed, the carved stone gutters where the juice ran out, and the stone cisterns used to collect and ferment the wine, were also present, preserved under glass for the history they represented.
-Wine was being made here from the 15th century onward, making Casa Primicia the oldest original winery in Spain.
+The wine was being made here from the 15th century onward, making Casa Primicia the oldest original winery in Spain.

 The remains of the original entrance door, big enough to allow wagons of grapes to be brought in, hangs on the wall since the building was modernized in the 1980s, further illustrating the antiquity that surrounds you.
 Its skeleton key hangs next to it looking more like an installation at Philadelphia’s Barnes Foundation than a winery.
 You should definitely visit Casa Primicia and let the gracious host explain the history as he shares a tasting of their award-winning organic wines.